 Platform 9& 3/4’s

+One of the more memorable scenes in the franchise was in London Zoo which is what makes it one of the most nostalgic Harry Potter London locations.
 The scene where Harry traps Dudley in a snake tank in The Philosopher’s Stone was filmed in ZSL London Zoo, and they have a sign up to commemorate it.
 Although it looks a little different than what we saw in the movie, it’s the real deal.

 As I’m pretty much vegan, I feel iffy about zoos.
 There’s one part of me that feels bad that the animals are in captivity, but the other feels that between trophy hunting and poaching, and climate change, the wild isn’t safe for these animals anymore.
 As far as zoo’s go I liked that ZSL is has a very green message with information on the negative impact palm oil has on wildlife across various parts of the zoo, and showcasing plastic in the ocean in the aquarium.
 They also donate some of the ticket fee to conservation charities, and I’ve seen smaller less suitable enclosures in my time than what they have.
 While I’m still on the fence about zoos, and for that reason would rather avoid them, London Zoo is probably as ethical as a zoo can get.